Whitman College women fall to Eastern Oregon University, 60-55

 As evidenced in the first quarter, the Sherwood fans were in for a treat.
 McHargue provided the early scoring for the Blues, tying the game with a jumper then draining a three pointer to put Whitman up 9-6 with 6:42 to play.

-McHargue nailed another three ball to give her team a two-point lead, but the Mountaineers responded.
-Beginning with Adyson Harris-Shaw's three pointer, EOU closed the quarter on a 7-0 run and took a 17-12 lead into the second quarter.
+McHargue nailed another 3-ball to give her team a two-point lead, but the Mountaineers responded.
+Beginning with Adyson Harris-Shaw's 3-pointer, EOU closed the quarter on a 7-0 run and took a 17-12 lead into the second quarter.

 Whitman trailed the entire second quarter but never by more than a few baskets.
-Sailor Liefke's jumper extended the lead to seven points early in the quarter, but Martin's straightaway three pointer tied the game at 21-21 with just over seven minutes to play.
+Sailor Liefke's jumper extended the lead to seven points early in the quarter, but Martin's straightaway 3-pointer tied the game at 21-21 with just over seven minutes to play.

-Martin later hit another three pointer to shave the lead to three points, and Megan Taylor scored in the final seconds as Whitman trailed 31-28 at the half.
+Martin later hit another 3-pointer to shave the lead to three points, and Megan Taylor scored in the final seconds as Whitman trailed 31-28 at the half.

 EOU continued to lead in the third quarter before Whitman reeled off eight unanswered points late in the period.
-McHargue capped the run with a three pointer to help her team carry a three-point lead into the fourth quarter.
+McHargue capped the run with a 3-pointer to help her team carry a three-point lead into the fourth quarter.

 The final 10 minutes provided tenacious defense on both ends but it were the Mountaineers and a Slater 6-0 run that proved to be the difference.